Eupolis: Biography

-Nothing whatsoever is known of his personal history.
+Very little is known about Eupolis' life.
 His father was named Sosipolis.
 There are few sources on when he first appeared on the stage.
-A short history of Greek Comedy, written by an anonymous writer of antiquity, reports that Eupolis first produced in the year where Apollodorus was the Eponymous archon, which would be 430/429 BC.
-The same source claims Phrynichus also debuted that year.
-The Chronicon of Eusebius of Caesarea instead places his debut in 428–27 BC and adds that Aristophanes also started producing that year.
+A short history of Greek Comedy, written by an anonymous writer of antiquity, reported that Eupolis first produced a play in the year when Apollodorus was the Eponymous archon, which would be 430/429 BC.
+The same source claims Phrynichus also had his debut that year.
+However, the Chronicon of Eusebius of Caesarea places Eupolis' debut in 428–27 BC and adds that Aristophanes also produced a play that year.
 This is the version preserved in the Latin translation by Jerome.
 But the Armenian translation places the event in 427/426 BC.